MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-record-summary.md

 ## Output parameters

-Sales app expects to receive a list of insights (objects) from your APIs, and it expects each insight to have specific parameters.
-To ensure that Sales app can correctly parse the output, the response structure must adhere to the guidelines in the following table.
+the Sales app expects to receive a list of insights (objects) from your APIs, and it expects each insight to have specific parameters.
+To ensure that the Sales app can correctly parse the output, the response structure must adhere to the guidelines in the following table.

 | Parameter | Data type | Required | Details |
 |-----------|-----------|----------|---------|